MrOrange415/react-weather/README.md

 Simple weather app.
+Purpose of this project is:

+1. Practice form handling
-Purpose of this project is to practice form handling and connecting to an api to get info, and representation of that data for the user.
+2. Connecting to an api to get info
+3. Representation of that data for the user.
 Minimal styling intended.

 ----------------------------------------------------------------------